Japan offers help to firms hit by Thai floods

-TOKYO Japan offered on Tuesday extra loans, insurance and a baht cash line to help Japanese companies in flood-ravaged Thailand, signaling growing concerns over the disaster's impact on the world's third biggest economy.
+TOKYO Japan offered on Tuesday extra loans, insurance and a baht cash line to help Japanese companies in flood-ravaged Thailand, signalling growing concerns over the disaster's impact on the world's third biggest economy.

 Thai officials have said it could take as long as six weeks for water to recede after the nation's worst flooding in half a century and a further 45 days for industrial parks to reopen, and the prospect of a prolonged production paralysis is raising alarm in Tokyo.